I, Robot: Harlan Ellison's screenplay (1977–1978)

-During the late 1970s, Warner Bros. acquired the option to make a film based on the book, but no screenplay was ever accepted.
-The most notable attempt was one by Harlan Ellison, who collaborated with Asimov himself to create a version which captured the spirit of the original.
+In the late 1970s, Warner Bros. acquired the option to make a film based on the book, but no screenplay was ever accepted.
+The most notable attempt was one by Harlan Ellison, who collaborated with Asimov to create a version that captured the spirit of the original.
 Asimov is quoted as saying that this screenplay would lead to "the first really adult, complex, worthwhile science fiction movie ever made."
 Ellison worked on the project from December 1977 to December 1978.
-Asimov himself advised Ellison as to the scientific validity of some elements of the script.
+Asimov advised Ellison as to the scientific validity of some elements of the script.

 Ellison's script, taking inspiration from Citizen Kane, began with reporter Robert Bratenahl tracking down information about Susan Calvin's alleged former lover Stephen Byerly.
 This provided for a framing sequence to adaptations of Asimov's stories.
 These differ from the originals in that they more strongly center around Calvin as a character.
 Ellison placed Calvin into stories in which she had not appeared and amplified her role in ones in which she did.

 Although well-regarded by critics, the screenplay is generally considered to have been unfilmable for practical reasons, given the technology and average film budgets of the time.
 Asimov also believed that the film may have been scrapped owing to a conflict between Ellison and the producers: when the producers suggested changes in the script, instead of being diplomatic as advised by Asimov, Ellison "reacted violently" and offended them.

-The script was serialized in Asimov's Science Fiction magazine in late 1987, and appeared in book form with illustrations by Mark Zug under the title I, Robot: The Illustrated Screenplay, in 1994 (reprinted 2004, ISBN 1-4165-0600-4).
+In late 1987, the script was serialized in Asimov's Science Fiction magazine.
+In 1994, it appeared in book form with illustrations by Mark Zug under the title I, Robot: The Illustrated Screenplay, reprinted 2004, ISBN 1-4165-0600-4.
 Both Ellison and Asimov received credits.

 2004 film

-The film I, Robot, starring Will Smith, was released by Twentieth Century Fox on July 16, 2004 in the United States.
+The film I, Robot, starring Will Smith, was released by Twentieth Century Fox in July 2004 in the United States.
 Its plot uses elements of "Little Lost Robot", a few of Asimov's character names and the Three Laws.
 The plot of the movie is original; the screenplay Hardwired by Jeff Vintar is not based on Asimov's stories.
 It has been compared to Asimov's The Caves of Steel, which revolves around the murder of a roboticist.
 Unlike the works by Asimov, the movie featured hordes of killer robots.